DIY Japanese Knot Bag Tutorial / It’s Reversible!

 STEP 1: Prepare the pattern

-Download the pattern and print it out in full size (no scaling).
-Cut it out as instructed, tape it together and get rid of any excess paper.
+Download the japanese knot bag pattern and print it out in full size (no scaling).
+Cut it out as instructed, tape all 5 pages together and get rid of any excess paper.
+Here’s how it looks when taped together:

 STEP 2: Cut out the fabric